xijiang/tmux/README.md

 mkdir -p ~/bin \
   && cp tmux/my-tmux-session.sh ~/bin \
   && chmod u+x ~/bin/my-tmux-session.sh

+# some shortcut to tmux commands
-alias mux=~/bin/my-tmux-session.sh  # can put this into .bashrc
+alias mux=~/bin/my-tmux-session.sh  # can put this into .bashrc alias pane='tmux select-pane -t'    # to switch pane with keyboard alias zoom='tmux resize-pane -Z'    # to zoom and restore current pane

 # One can modify my-tmux-session.sh
 # for own default primary and secondory working directories
 ```